emonq/PKFileManager/README.md

 **FILE_STORAGE_DIR**: Directory to save user uploaded files.

+**SECURE_COOKIE**: Used to see secure attribute on cookie.
+Set to true only when you are using HTTPS.

 You can specified these environment variables in `docker-compose.yml` in `server` directory or place them in a `.env` file.
 After that, use `docker-compose build` and `docker-compose up -d` to run the backend service.

 **Frontend**